yyyeey/bukmacher/README.md

 -Add Data and assign it to the Users
 -Add User auth

+Babel only transpiles code in own directory and it's subfolders

 ## Available Scripts

 In the project directory, you can run: